Gustavus, Alaska

-Gustavus (Lingít: Wanachích T’aak Héen) (gus-TAY-vəs) is a second-class city in Hoonah-Angoon Census Area in the U.S. state of Alaska.
-According to the 2020 census, its population of 655, reflects a 48% increase from 442 in the 2010 census, making it one of the fastest growing communities in Alaska.
+Gustavus (Wanachích T’aak Héen) (gus-TAY-vəs) is a second-class city in Hoonah-Angoon Census Area in the U.S. state of Alaska.
+According to the 2020 census, it had a population of 655, a 48% increase from the 442 recorded in the 2010 census, making it one of the fastest growing communities in Alaska.

 History

 Gustavus, formerly known as "Strawberry Point," lies on the outwash plain formed by the glaciers that once filled Glacier Bay.
 Two hundred years ago, the area was primarily a single large "beach" utilized by the native Tlingit people and others for fishing, berry picking, and other similar uses.
 The first settlers arrived in 1914 but left shortly afterward.
 The first permanent homestead was established in 1917, when Abraham Lincoln Parker moved his family to Strawberry Point.
 Many Gustavus residents are descendants and relatives of the original Parker homesteaders.

 In 1925, the name "Gustavus," was adopted when the U.S. Post Office required a change for its new post office, although locals continued calling it "Strawberry Point" long afterwards.
 The new name came from Point Gustavus at the mouth of Glacier Bay.

 In 1793, George Vancouver named Point Adolphus (at the northern tip of Chichagof Island, and today a well-known humpback whale feeding area) after Adolphus Frederick, the seventh son of King George III.
 In 1878, during a coastal survey, W. H. Dall saw "Adolphus" on the map and assumed it was for Swedish king Gustavus Adolphus.
 The point across Icy Strait from Point Adolphus at the mouth of Glacier Bay was not named on the map, so Dall called it "Gustavus".
 Another possibility is that Dall named Gustavus for Gustavus C. Hanus, a U.S. Naval Academy graduate who had extensive experience throughout southeast Alaska, and both Dall and Hanus served with the Coast Survey in Alaska.
 Hanus laid out the first streets in Juneau and helped quell the trouble in Klukwan in 1881.

 There is still a large beach at Gustavus, with many strawberries.
 It is surrounded on three sides by Glacier Bay National Park and Preserve and bordered by water on the fourth.
 The area is a temperate rain forest; spruce and hemlock trees reach heights of 60 m, and alders, balsam poplar, fern, mosses, fireweed, lupine, and other plants are common.
 Gustavus's coastal location gives it a relatively mild winter.
 Summer temperatures range from 11 to 17 C, while winter temperatures range from -3 to 4 C.